atom/atom/docs/build-instructions/windows.md

     You may also need the [compiler update for the Windows SDK 7.1](http://www.microsoft.com/en-us/download/details.aspx?id=4422)

   * [Python](http://www.python.org/download/) v2.7.x
+    * Note: Python.exe must be available at: `%SystemDrive%\Python27\python.exe`.
+If it is installed elsewhere, create a symbolic link to the directory containing python.exe (like so: `mklink /d %SystemDrive%\Python27 D:\elsewhere\Python27`).
   * [GitHub for Windows](http://windows.github.com/)

 ### On Windows 8